IainJackson90/pp5-mildew-detection/README.md

 ## Business Requirements

+The cherry plantation crop from Farmy & Foods is facing a challenge where their cherry plantations have been presenting powdery mildew.
+Currently, the process is manual verification if a given cherry tree contains powdery mildew.
+An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
+If there is powdery mildew, the employee applies a specific compound to kill the fungus.
+The time spent applying this compound is 1 minute.
+The company has thousands of cherry trees located on multiple farms across the country.
+As a result, this manual process is not scalable due to the time spent in the manual process inspection.

+To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
+A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
+The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

 ### Business Requirement 1:

 The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.